Holocaust denier poised to claim GOP nomination in Illinois race for Congress

 Last spring in Pikeville, Kentucky, Jones spoke to a National Socialist Movement gathering.
 The Southern Poverty Law Center, which tracks hate groups, said it is one of the “most prominent neo-Nazi groups in the United States.”

-Jones in a few weeks almost certainly will be a GOP nominee.
+In a few weeks, Jones almost certainly will be a GOP nominee.
 But he doesn’t plan on seeking support from Illinois’ Republican governor — or the Republican president of the United States.

-He said in his Pikeville address, according to a video on YouTube, he was sorry he voted for President Donald Trump, who has “surrounded himself with hoards of Jews” including his Jewish son-in-law Jared Kushner.
+Jones said in his Pikeville address, according to a video on YouTube, he was sorry he voted for President Donald Trump, who has “surrounded himself with hordes of Jews” including his Jewish son-in-law Jared Kushner.

 As for Gov. Bruce Rauner, also on the March ballot, Jones told the Sun-Times, “I would not lower myself to ask Bruce Rauner to campaign for me or vote for me.”